-Beginning in the 2024-2025 school year, TEA will begin a process to review and approve ceollege pere courses for the purpose of demonstrating college readiness in the public school and open enrollment charter school accountability system.
+In the 2024-2025 school year, TEA will begin a process to review and approve college prep courses for the purpose of demonstrating college readiness in the public school accountability system.

-A call for applications is anticipated in Fall 2024; a list of ccollege perep courses approved for public school accountability is anticipated to be released in Spring 2025.
+A call for applications is anticipated in Fall 2024; a list of college prep courses approved for public school accountability is anticipated to be released in Spring 2025.